Water Pollution Prevention and Associated Measures

 Based on the Air Pollution Control Act and various prefectural ordinances, the Chugai Group measures emissions of nitrogen oxides (NOx), sulfur oxides (SOx) and particulates, verifying compliance with emissions standards before releasing them.

-Figures for air pollutants emitted at each site are trending significantly below prescribed environmental limits.
-NOx emissions increased 9 tons from 2016.
-Since the second half of 2014, Chugai has been promoting the conversion of the main fuel in heat source equipment to city gas from Bunker A fuel oil.
-This was reflected in a significant decrease in SOx emissions.
-Ash and dust emissions also decreased for the same reason.
+NOx emissions increased by six tons over 2017 levels.
+Although, figures for air pollutants emitted at each site are trending significantly below prescribed environmental limits.
+Since the second half of 2014, Chugai has been promoting the conversion of the main fuel in heat source equipment from fuel oil to city gas.
+This was reflected in a significant decrease in SOx emissions, a figure which we continue to maintain.

 SOx and Dust Emissions